-A longitudinal study of students in Chicago Public schools found that while double-dose algebra did not necessarily improve passing rates in the short term, it did have an impact on long-term educational attainment.
+A longitudinal study of students in Chicago Public schools found that while double-dose algebra did not necessarily improve passing rates in the short term, it did have an impact on understanding algebra and long-term educational attainment.

-Students still need to engage in algebraic thinking through a rich curriculum that prioritizes performance tasks, discussion, conceptual thinking, and multiple entry points to student understanding.
+Students still need to engage in the algebraic thinking process and develop abstract reasoning skills through a rich curriculum that prioritizes performance tasks, discussion, conceptual and logical thinking, and multiple entry points to student understanding.

-According to Nicholas Sorensen of the American Institutes for Research, these supports should “focus on what struggling students need most rather than ‘more of the same’ content and activities from the standard Algebra I course.”
+According to Nicholas Sorensen of the American Institutes for Research, these means of support should “focus on what struggling students need most rather than ‘more of the same’ content and activities from the standard Algebra I course.”